salvatorecalderaro/geco_explainer/README.md

 # GECo

-`geco_lib` is a Python library that provides an implementation of the `GECo` for explaining graph neural network predictions using community detection and genetic optimization.
+`geco_lib` is a Python library that provides an implementation of the `GECo` for explaining graph neural network predictions using an approach based on community detection algorithms.

 ## Installation